groovey/Generator/README.md

 ## Contribution

-Fork `Groovey Seeder` and send us some issues.
+Fork `Groovey Generator` and send us some issues.